I started making my way across the earth in the middle of the last century.

-I traveled terrestrially and airborne (my father Norman was a vagabond pilot – sure, Id love to have a coffee and chat about that with some time).
+I traveled terrestrially and airborne as my father Norman was a vagabond pilot – sure, I’d love to have a coffee and chat about that sometime.

 If you are a baby boomer you may remember probably what was one of the first chain stores – Woolworths

 The customer pool of caged bird keepers that have had a bird(s) in their life 20 and 30 and 40 years is not a very deep pool.
-We bring theses animals into our lives and find they are much more complicated than we ever imagined.
+We bring these animals into our lives and find they are much more complicated than we ever imagined.

 I have a relationship with a fluffy pure white cockatiel.
 Popcorn will spend time with Catherine and demand some sort of attention but I am clearly her (well both Popcorn AND Catherines now that I think about it) chosen mate.
 I have related our morning routine on many occasions.

 I traverse our 70 foot long Chicago apartment.
-Bedroom, bathroom, other bedroom, kitchen, desk.
+Bedroom, bathroom, other bedrooms, kitchen, desk.
 Wherever I go I hear the very subtle woosh-woosh-woosh of an incoming cockatiel alighting on the dozens of landing zones we have agreed upon.

 And we chat.
 I use the English language.
 She whistles.
-I do not know how it works but we both know what each others talking about and many of you know exactly what I mean.
+I do not know how it works but we both know what each other talking about and many of you know exactly what I mean.

 I know how smart animals are.
 I have been up close and personal with dressage horses (and falconry).
 I have bred standard poodles – one of the smartest breeds of dogs that I have ever encountered.
-I actually in met a likable and smart cat or two.
+I actually met a likable and smart cat or two.
 But can any of those species make and then use a tool?

-and can dogs fly?
+And can dogs fly?
 Sure but they need a little help

 Birds are pets that occupy all three dimensions, they can be anywhere in your home which is both a good and a bad thing (caged bird keeper’s rule number 54 – always know where your bird is in the home, flighted or not ).

-You are not only not cool – but I hope for your sake and more so for your childs sake (because you are a dumbass) that your 70 pound dog doesnt like chasing squirrels.
+You are not only not cool – but I hope for your sake and more so for your child’s sake (because you are a dumbass) that your 70-pound dog doesn’t like chasing squirrels.

-Now this – this is cool!
+Now, this – this is cool!